diegonti/MD_Simulation/Internal_README.md

 Variables names must have sense in the context of its application, and don't use cryptic names.

 Documentation is also mandatory.
 Since this is a collaboration project, we have to make sure that our code can be interpreted by other humans.
 Therefore, we will make use of the [Google documentation style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 The language of implementation must be done in English.
+It is also important in the documentation to specify the type of the data that is handeled.
+When matrices are involved, they will be defined as `data_type[x,y,z,...]` where x, y, z are the dimensions along the specified rank.

 ## Task Distribution
 - Main Program